vsrinivas/fuchsia/docs/best-practices/update_channel_usage_policy.md

 ## Policy

-Clients looking to obtain approvals for use of Channel APIs must conform to the following requirements:
+Clients looking to obtain approvals for use of Update Channel APIs must conform to the following requirements:

 *   The channel information cannot be used in conditional logic